 We keep hearing that Millennials seem to be more liberal with time in that they come in and leave the office on their own schedule.
-They are often referred to as Generation We, the Boomerang Generation, and the Peter Pan Generation.
-However, every new generation entering the workforce is typically seen by the older generations as not being as dedicated to their careers.
-However, we forget Millennials grew up with technology that has evolved over time and as a result are extremely savvy when it comes to this new technology.
+That they quit every six months or have unreal expectations on promotions.
+They are often referred to as “Generation We”, the “Boomerang Generation”, and the “Peter Pan Generation”.
+While some of that may be true, let’s not forget, that every new generation entering the workforce has typically been seen by older generations as not being as dedicated to their careers.
+Each generation has unique life experiences that largely play into how they show up at work.
+Millennials grew up with technology which continues to evolve to become more and more sophisticated, which has largely attributed to characteristics like wanting instant gratification.

 - Provide a fun, employee-centered workplace.
 Millennials want to enjoy their job responsibilities and their workplace.
 Also of high value is establishing friendships within the workplace.

 Millennials add great value to any organization.
 Millennials are team-oriented, purpose-driven, and value transparency and flexibility.
 They are highly engaged in the community, bring an element of energy and enthusiasm to your culture, and can enhance your efficiencies through technology and communication to help move the organization forward for the future.